 - High Speed Network Attached Storage for use by Duderstadt Center Video Studio content creators.

 - Wide array of content creation software including: Adobe Creative Suite, Final Cut Pro & Motion, Davinci Resolve, Pro Tools, Ableton, Logic and Touch Designer.
 For complete listing of software (link).

 Backing up the powerful hardware tools in the Multimedia Rooms are the Digital Media Commons support staff who are ready to consult and help guide you through your post production process.
 For assistance or consultation email: email@example.com

 When: Anytime, it’s an online module.

 Duration: Approximately 30 min

-Intended for new users who wish to learn about DMC resources and gain access to the Multimedia Workrooms or the Recording Booth.
-The 30 minute orientation covers the basic set up of hardware and software in the lab, equipment and resources within the Multimedia Workrooms and the Recording booth, and policies regarding lab use and reservable spaces.
-The orientation will prepare users to start working on their projects within 24 hours of their orientation.
-No registration is necessary for individuals.
-Large groups, including classes, departments, and student organizations, can schedule an orientation by emailing DCfirstname.lastname@example.org.
+Intended for new users who wish to learn about GroundWorks resources and gain access to the Multimedia Workrooms or the Recording Booth.
+The 30 minute online orientation covers the basic set up of hardware and software in the lab, equipment and resources within the Multimedia Workrooms and the Recording booth, and policies regarding lab use and reservable spaces.
+The online orientation will prepare users to start working on their projects within a few hours of their orientation.